Training Grants Sponsored by NIDCR

 - Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Postdoctoral Career Transition Award to Promote Diversity (K99/R00 - Independent Clinical Trial Not Allowed)

 The purpose of the MOSAIC Postdoctoral Career Transition Award to Promote Diversity (K99/R00) program is to support a cohort of early career, independent investigators from diverse backgrounds conducting research in NIH mission areas.
 The long-term goal of this program is to enhance diversity in the biomedical research workforce.
 The MOSAIC K99/R00 program is designed to facilitate a timely transition of promising postdoctoral researchers from diverse backgrounds (e.g., see NIH’s Interest in Diversity) from their mentored, postdoctoral research positions to independent, tenure-track or equivalent faculty positions at research-intensive institutions.
 The MOSAIC K99/R00 program will provide independent NIH research support before and after this transition to help awardees launch successful, independent research careers.
 Additionally, MOSAIC K99/R00 scholars will be part of organized scientific cohorts and will be expected to participate in mentoring, networking, and professional development activities coordinated by MOSAIC Institutionally-Focused Research Education Award to Promote Diversity (UE5) grantees.
+Applicants must be U.S. citizens, non-citizen nationals, or permanent residents at the time of award.
 See Notice NOT-DE-20-018 March 17, 2020 - Notice of NIDCR Participation in PAR-19-343.

 - NIH Pathway to Independence Award (Parent K99/R00 Independent Clinical Trial Not Allowed)